kpfromer/react-component-setup/README.md

 import { SetupComponent } from 'react-component-setup';
 ```

-Then run the `SetupComponent` intially in your Reactjs test file to generate
+Then run the `SetupComponent` initially in your Reactjs test file to generate
 default properties and automatic element fetching.

 `SetupComponent` will return an object with `mount` and `shallow` functions.
-Each of which correspond with their respective enzyme call.
+Each of which corresponds with their respective enzyme call.
 Example return:

 ```javascript
 {